We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Oral antihistamines, such as diphenhydramine (Benadryl), may help reduce inflammation, itching, and rash.
 A pharmacist can advise on suitable options, as some types can cause drowsiness.

 The American Academy of Dermatology (AAD) advises people not to apply topical antihistamine cream to the rash, as it may worsen the itching.

 Adding oatmeal to a lukewarm bath may help relieve the symptoms of a poison ivy rash.
 Additionally, applying colloidal oatmeal to the rash may also help.

 8. Bentonite clay

-Some people report relief from poison ivy rash after applying a paste of bentonite clay and water to the affected area.
+Bentonite clay is a natural clay that people use in a variety of beauty and personal care products.
+Some individuals report relief from poison ivy rash after applying a paste of bentonite clay and water to the affected area.